GrantErickson/TilePuzzle/README.md

 And it turns out that there is a 'trick' to this puzzle which basically makes it unsolvable with the approach I was taking.

-I decided to put a little twist on it and make it solvable by adjusting a piece.
-However, it now finds 96 solutions with this change.
+I decided to put a little twist on it and make it solvable by adjusting a piece so that it is solvable with a 90 degree grid method.
+However, it now finds 48 solutions with this change.

 This code actually does find a solution to a tiling puzzle where you have tiles that you can rotate and flit and put into a grid.